 171. When Gods Fear

-Arjun says that Gods are filled with fear and worlds are terrified.
-Fear and favour (expectation) form a set of polarities.
+Arjuna says that Gods are filled with fear and the worlds are terrified.
+Fear and favour (expectation) represent a pair of polarities.
 Hence, behind a favour, fear is hidden.
 Favour could be from Paramatma, family, boss or even from ourselves.
-Fear is born when we apprehend that favour wouldn't be bestowed.
+Fear is born when we apprehend that favour wouldn’t be bestowed.
 When favour seeking is dropped, fear automatically disappears.
-Gods too are seeking favours from Vishwaroopam of Krishna for themselves or their devotees and hence their fear is bound to follow that.
+Gods too are seeking favours from Vishwaroop of Krishna for themselves or their devotees and hence their fear is bound to follow that.

-A flowing river is the best example to understand the host of dualities or polarities Arjun finds in Vishwaroopam.
-A river has two banks and both of them merge as riverbed.
-A River can't flow with one bank.
-It invariably needs two banks who are exerting pressure in opposite directions.
-On the other hand, if these banks don't meet at the riverbed, then it would be an infinitely deep valley and a river can't exist.
-Our senses can't penetrate water and hence can't perceive the riverbed.
-They can't even see the opposite bank when the river is mighty.
-Similarly, we too miss other pair of polarity in this mighty existence.
-Likewise, we have the manifested world which is invariably polar (river banks) and these polarities unite at the un-manifested (riverbed) and that's what Arjun is seeing in Vishwaroopam.
+A flowing river is the best example to understand the host of dualities or polarities Arjuna finds in Vishwaroop.
+A river has two banks and both merge as the riverbed.
+A river can’t flow with one bank.
+It invariably needs two banks that are exerting pressure in opposite directions.
+On the other hand, if these banks don’t meet at the riverbed, then it would be an infinitely deep valley and a river can’t exist.
+Our senses can’t penetrate water and hence can’t perceive the riverbed.
+They can’t even see the opposite bank when the river is mighty.
+Similarly, we too miss the other polarity of the pair in this mighty existence.
+Likewise, we have the manifested world which is invariably polar (riverbanks) and these polarities unite at the unmanifested (riverbed) and that’s what Arjuna is seeing in Vishwaroop.

 Comments